What are Synthetic Fabrics? & What Makes them Not Sustainable?

 While tackling the issue of microplastics on a bigger scale will require action from governments and industries, we can still enact individual chances and avoid releasing microplastics from our homes into the oceans when we do our laundry.
 For example, we can use the GUPPYFRIEND Washing Bag when washing synthetic clothing in the washing machine and the GUPPYFRIEND Sink Filter when hand-washing them instead.

-How to recycle clothes made of synthetic fabrics
+How to recycle clothing made of synthetic fabrics:

 Unfortunately, clothes get recycled less than we would want them to.
 According to the EPA, the recycling rate for textiles in 2018 was just 14.7 percent.